Day by Day (T-ara song): Background and release

 "Day by Day" was the product of Kim Tae-Hyun, by Cho Young-soo and Ahn Young-min, who have all previously worked with T-ara on songs such as "Cry Cry" and "You Drive Me Crazy".
 Before its official release, a choreography video in which "Day by Day" can be heard was leaked to YouTube in late May 2012.
 The song is a ballad with a flute beat, with lyrics about a girl pleadingly begging a boy to take her with him.
 The choreography was made by John Temorning who choreographed Beyoncé's "Single Lady".

-On July 30, 2012, Kim Kwang-Soo, Core Contents Media's representative, issued a statement that Ryu Hwa-young would unconditionally terminate her contract and quit T-ara.
-This incident and the previous rumors of incompatibility between the group's members caused pressure from the public and led to ending the promotion schedule of "Day by Day" early, and therefore the Inkigayo performance (aired on July 29) marked the end of the promotion period.
+On 30 July 2012, Kim Kwang-Soo, Core Contents Media's representative, issued a statement that Ryu Hwa-young would unconditionally terminate her contract and quit T-ara.
+This incident and the previous rumors of incompatibility between the group's members caused pressure from the public and led to ending the promotion schedule of "Day by Day" early, and therefore the Inkigayo performance (aired on 29 July) marked the end of the promotion period.
 Hwa-Young didn't perform on stage for that performance due to an alleged foot injury.
-Since Hwa-Young's withdrawal was sudden, members Hyo-Min and Eun-Jung who coverf her rap parts, had to read lyrics from staff's sign on stage.
+Since Hwa-Young's withdrawal was sudden, members Hyo-Min and Eun-Jung who cover of her rap parts, had to read lyrics from staff's sign on stage.

 Japanese version

-"Day by Day" received a Japanese version and was released as a b-side track on T-ara's 10th Japanese single "Sexy Love" along with an instrumental version on November 26, 2012.
+"Day by Day" received a Japanese version and was released as a b-side track on T-ara's 10th Japanese single "Sexy Love" along with an instrumental version on 26 November 2012.
 It also had another music video released only on Japanese streaming platforms which consists of different shots from the original Korean music videos.
 It was also released as a stand-alone single in Japan along with "Sexy Love" (Japanese Ver.) with a different cover but it is only available digitally.

 Music videos

-The song's music video was officially released on July 3.
-It was directed by Cha Eun-taek in Seoul, South Korea.
-It was announced on June 12, 2012, as a 20-minute music video drama starring the group themselves in a science-fiction setting, reminiscent of the movie Mad Max.
+The song's music video was officially released on 3 July.
+It was directed by Cha Eun-taek in Seoul.
+It was announced on 12 June 2012, as a 20-minute music video drama starring the group themselves in a science-fiction setting, reminiscent of the movie Mad Max.
 A large amount of work was needed to complete the computer graphics featured in the video, which caused its release to be delayed by 13 hours.
-The second part of the music video was released in August, 2012.
+The second part of the music video was released in August 2012.
 The video featured T-ara members with the participation of Dani, who was preparing for her debut with the group at the time, "Day By Day" was supposed to be her pre-debut.
 However, plans fell through and she never officially debuted with the group.
-Dani portrayed "the blind girl with superpowers" in the music video, she was then replaced by Eun-Jung in the second part of the drama version (Sexy Love).

-The music video was included in the "Top 5 Videos of the Week" list by Stereogum.
+Dani portrayed "the blind girl with superpowers" in the music video, she was then replaced by Eun-jung in the second part of the drama version (Sexy Love).
+The music video was included in the Top 5 Videos of the Week list by Stereogum.